Research Participants

 Learn more about:

-The University of Minnesota partnered with MHealth Fairview (formerly known as Fairview Health Services) to conduct a Research Participant Survey to understand how the University and its partners are doing and what we can do better.
+In 2019, the University of Minnesota partnered with MHealth Fairview (formerly known as Fairview Health Services) to conduct a research participant experience survey to understand how the University and its partners are doing and what we can do better.

-Thank you to those that participated in the research volunteer survey.
+Thank you to those that participated in the 2019 survey.
 Nearly one-thousand research volunteers were invited to complete the survey, and 534 returned a completed survey.
 The valuable feedback provided by these research volunteers will help to improve research education and practices.

 The following is a summary of results from the 2019 Research Participant Experience Survey (view detailed results).